wso2-attic/module-ethereum/src/ethereum/tests/Ballerina.md

     ballerina init
     ```

-2. Obtain the following variable's value and add these value in the module-ethereum/ballerina.conf file.
+2. Obtain the following variable's value and add these values to a `ballerina.conf` file.
     ```
     JSON_RPC_ENDPOINT = "The JSON RPC server URL" JSON_RPC_VERSION = "The JSON RPC version"